-Postal Delivery Vehicle |
+| Postal Delivery Vehicle |

-Andreas making a delivery to our casa. |
+| Andreas is making a delivery to our casa. |

-To put that theory to the test Lawrie proceeded to order a variety of things over the internet from the US, Canada and even China: a case of special engine oil for our Nissan Altima 0/20 weight, 20 yards of Navy Sunbrella and 13 yards of Blue Sky Sunbrella fabric to re-cover our deck furniture, a new Sirius Satellite radio, Sony E-Book, Maui Jim replacement sunglasses, replacement tail light component for the Nissan, medications, Halloween costumes, two Kindle E-Books, clothes for both us, and most recently a box of Pickapeppa Sauces.
+To put that theory to the test Lawrie proceeded to order a variety of things over the internet from the US, Canada and even China: a case of special engine oil for our Nissan Altima 0/20 weight, 20 yards of Navy Sunbrella and 13 yards of Blue Sky Sunbrella fabric to re-cover our deck furniture, a new Sirius Satellite radio, Sony E-Book, Maui Jim replacement sunglasses, tail light component for the Nissan, medications, Halloween costumes, two Kindle E-Books, clothes for both us, and most recently a box of Pickapeppa Sauces.

-Sept 13th Fernando and Hector with our package from Peru |
+| Fernando and Hector with Lawrie's package from Peru |

-Lawrie with case of Pickapeppa Sauces |
+| Lawrie with the case of Pickapeppa Sauces |

-We have been so successful with our mail deliveries we have offered the use of our address to several inland-gringo friends.
+We have been so successful with our mail deliveries that we have offered the use of our address to several inland-gringo friends.
 I can just see it now – a small warehouse set up in our laundry room with a series of shelves, numbered slots, and a spot for the recipient’s name.

 4 comments: